5 Marketing Tips for Your Small Business in 2020

 You can send your customers or clients a variety of pieces through the mail.
-The most commons are postcards and brochures but you can get really fancy with them as well.
-If you simply want to wow whoever you are sending your mailing campaign to you can also include fun promotional items like windbreakers.
+The most common ones are postcards and brochures, but you can get really fancy with them as well.
+If you simply want to wow whoever you are sending your mailing campaign to, you can also include fun promotional items like windbreakers.

 Just note the most important part of running a direct mail campaign is your list.
 You can have an awesome design but send it to the wrong people.

 As useful as printed marketing materials are, your business still needs to be advertising online.
 One of the best ways to reach our audience online is through social media advertising.